Home Schedule Grading Policy Academic Policy

 COMP 193 Ray Tracing with WebGPU (3 Credits)

-Computer Graphics (CG) techniques produce visual content, such as images, movies, animations, and augmented visuals, from digital models (e.g., JPEG, OBJ, PLY).
-In short, CG is the study of computational methods for generating images by manipulating visual and geometric information.
+Computer Graphics (CG) is the field of study concerned with generating visual content (such as images, animations, and interactive media) from digital data (e.g., JPEG, OBJ, PLY).
+In essence, CG focuses on computational methods for producing images through the manipulation of geometric and visual information.

-This course takes a top-down approach using WebGPU to introduce you to the core computational techniques, mathematical foundations, principles, and practical skills of computer graphics.
-It is a programming oriented course, and you are expected to actively participate in class activities and complete programming assignments to master the basics of CG.
+This course adopts a top-down approach using WebGPU to introduce the core techniques, mathematical foundations, principles, and practical skills of computer graphics.
+It is a programming-oriented course, and students are expected to actively participate in class activities and complete programming assignments to develop a solid understanding of CG fundamentals.

-In the first ten weeks, we will cover topics including (but not limited to) primitives, buffer objects, the WebGPU Shading Language (WGSL), rasterization, model transformations, shading and lighting models, texture mapping, scene graphs, and user interaction.
-During the last four weeks of the semester, you will choose a specialization track and work on a final project to deepen and demonstrate the skills you have acquired.
-This semester's tracks include: 1) Geometry Processing, 2) Animation, 3) Rendering, 4) Interactive Graphics, 5) Game Development, and 6) Visual Effects.
+During the first ten weeks, topics include (but are not limited to) primitives, buffer objects, the WebGPU Shading Language (WGSL), rasterization, geometric transformations, shading and lighting models, texture mapping, scene graphs, and user interaction.
+In the final four weeks, students will select a specialization track and complete a final project.

 Recommended: MATH 075 or equivalent